mrchip2k/starbase-textpanel-util/README.md

 I made this website mostly as an exercise in web development, while also making a useful tool for the community.

+This website uses React, and the [Skeleton CSS](http://getskeleton.com) framework (most styling is still custom).

 ## About Telegrama, the font
 The font is originally from [here](http://yoworks.com/telegrama/index.html).